 After further meetings with the Manx Government, we finalised a special interest tourism strategy that we could test via an official press trip, the biggest ever, to the island.
 And we had a television crew included.

-The media people could experience all the special interest activities like hill walking, beach combing, bird watching, cycling, golf, tennis, rugby and football, etc we were hoping these different activities would replace the lost bucket and spade holidaymakers and help the island’s tourism survive.
+The media people could experience all the special interest activities like hill walking, beach combing, bird watching, cycling, golf, tennis, rugby and football, etc. We hoped these different activities would replace the lost bucket and spade holidaymakers and help the island’s tourism survive.
 The unspoiled beaches and clear sea would always be major attractions at the height of summer, but we also want to increase arrivals in the shoulder periods of the year.

 We compiled an invitation list covering travel media, provincial, special interest and national media.
 We finished up with a dozen journalists representing national, regional and city publications and a film crew assembling at Liverpool Pierhead to board a brand new ferry, the Lady of Mann II, for the 77-mile crossing to the Isle of Man.